Science Learning Hub logo

 Teachers using the Hub – Butterflies and citizen science

-In this online PD session recorded on 30 July 2015, primary school teacher Angela Schipper describes how she used Butterflies from the Science Learning Hub in the classroom.
+In this online PD session recorded on 30 July 2015, primary school teacher Angela Schipper describes how she used Butterflies content from the Science Learning Hub in the classroom.
 In particular, Angela’s year 4 students learned to be citizen scientists while learning science concepts related to butterflies and moths in New Zealand.

 Her students not only developed science skills and capabilities as they participated in citizen science but demonstrated long-term science learning and attitudes relating to the sustainability of the environment.